Customer Comes First

 Engages with Community

 At Alto, we have an overarching desire to “help the world,” and tackle an outrageously high medication non-adherence rate (the rate at which people don’t take their medication properly, or at all).
 However, we are largely motivated and inspired by connecting with the individuals we’re trying to help.
 That’s why we take so much pride in our Yelp reviews, have a Slack bot that posts every survey response we get from a patient, and why once a month, we volunteer at the SF Marin Food Bank.
 We want to be in touch with and give back to our community, personally and face-to-face.
 This is the common denominator across all members at Alto; we bond with one another as a result of bonding with our community, even when that means repackaging 3,000 pounds of cashews at the Food Bank.

 Once a week, we have a "Tea Time" meeting to review recent incident reports from our patients.
 This meeting always includes members from pharmacy, patient care, pharmacy operations, engineering, and design because we believe in a cross-functional approach to resolve the underlying issue(s) for any unhappy patient.
 Together, we figure out why these problems happened and what we can do to prevent them in the future.

-The problem Alto is solving is so complex that it requires the skillsets of a very broad team.
-Engineers need to work with pharmacists, designers need to work with our operations team, and the people who manage our partnerships with physicians and insurance providers need to be on the same page too.
+The problem Alto is solving is so complex that it requires the skill sets of a very broad team.
+Engineers need to work with pharmacists, designers need to work with our operations team, and the people who manage our partnerships with physicians and insurance providers need to be on the same page, too.
 Engineers, pharmacists, and operations sit together, lunch together, and we’re constantly talking.

 Scrappiness and urgency are two of our company values.

 Our team members have had previous experiences working at or founding startups, so we’re well aware that “fast-paced environment” has become a euphemism for “it’s crazy."
-Yes, the excitement and energy that make startup culture so special is certainly alive and well at Alto, but what we really mean by fast-paced is that you will be expected to contribute a lot and very quickly.
+Yes, the excitement and energy that make startup culture so special is certainly alive and well at Alto, but what we really mean by “fast-paced” is that you will be expected to contribute a lot and very quickly.
 We’ve built different products in a very short time with very few people, and we’re constantly pushing to ship new things.
 Alto thinks on the order of weeks, not months.
 As we grow our team, we’re looking for people who are energized by a sense of scrappiness and urgency.

 Rapidly Growing Team

-As a new Alto Engineer, you can help us expand to beyond SoCal and build our systems that will support multiple locations.
-If you’re a mobile developer, you can build our mobile app from scratch in React native, making our customers’ on-the-go experience seamless.
-Whether you enjoy frontend, backend, or fullstack work, you can help us take a holistic look at the Fertility patient experience and build any feature(s) that improve it, including changes to internal tools, the patient app, or the provider dashboard.
-If you’re curious about who we are, where we’re going, or how you might fit into our Pharmaly, feel free to reach out!
+As a new Alto Engineer, you’ll help us expand beyond SoCal and build the systems to support multiple locations.
+If you’re a mobile developer, you can build our mobile app from scratch in React Native, making our customers’ on-the-go experience seamless.
+Whether you enjoy frontend, backend, or fullstack work, you can help us take a holistic look at our Fertility patient experience or build any feature(s) that improve our internal tooling.
+There is so much to do and so much that can be done when you work with people who share your passion.
+If you’re curious about who we are or where we’re going, check out this podcast with our CEO Mattieu.